Eschatologue/CM_wiki/docs/class/monk/index.md

 ### Level 2: Monk's Focus

 Your focus and martial training allow you to harness a well of extraordinary energy within yourself.
-This energy is represented by **:class-phb24-monk: Focus Point(s)**s.
-Your Monk level determines the number of points you have, as shown in the **:class-phb24-monk: Focus Point(s)**s column of the Monk Features table.
+This energy is represented by **:class-phb24-monk: Focus Point(s)**.
+Your Monk level determines the number of points you have, as shown in the **:class-phb24-monk: Focus Point(s)** column of the Monk Features table.

 You can expend these points to enhance or fuel certain Monk features.
 You start knowing three such features: Flurry of Blows, Patient Defense, and Step of the Wind, each of which is detailed below.

 When you expend a **:class-phb24-monk: Focus Point(s)**, it is unavailable until you finish a **:rest-short: Short** or **:rest-long: Long Rest**, at the end of which you regain all your expended points.

-Some features that use **:class-phb24-monk: Focus Point(s)**s require your target to make a saving throw.
+Some features that use **:class-phb24-monk: Focus Point(s)** require your target to make a saving throw.
 The save DC equals 8 plus your Wisdom modifier and Proficiency Bonus.

 #### Flurry of Blows